y330/FragmentQR/index.md

 ### What does FragmentQR do?

-FragmentQR adds a an option to the context menu to copy a text fragment when selecting text, and enables generating a QR code for the text fragment in an extension popup by clicking the FragmentQR toolbar button.
+FragmentQR adds a an option to the context menu to copy a text fragment<a href="#fragnment"><sup>1</sup></a>. when selecting text, and enables generating a QR code for the text fragment in an extension popup by clicking the FragmentQR toolbar button.
  To make the process easier, I added keyboard shortcuts:

 ```Ctrl/⌘ + ⇧ + L``` to copy the text fragment to your clipboard,  ```Ctrl/⌘ + Q``` to open the extension popup, and a ```📋```(Paste) button in the popup to paste the text fragment link into the popup to generate a QR code.